ilia144000/RANNTA-DeFi-Router/README.md

 ├── split-route planner
 ├── optimization heuristics
 └── predictive liquidity model

 🚀 Use Cases

 ArcWallet Gen-5 — in-wallet smart routing

-RANNTAverse Marketplace — optimal TON ↔ RANNTA swap paths
+RANNTAverse Marketplace — optimal TON ↔ RANNTA paths

 Bots & dashboards — unified price feed

 Developers — predictable routing API for TON

 📜 Licensing & Restrictions

 This repository exposes only the public shell of the RANNTA Router.
 Private routing logic and liquidity algorithms are intellectual property of the RANNTA Protocol.

 ❌ You may NOT:

 reverse-engineer private routing logic

 build derivative routing engines for commercial use